raphaelmansuy/tutorials/25-video-transcription-with-gemini-2-5.md

 ### Key Features

 - **Supports Video & Audio:** Feed it almost any common format.
-- **Speaker Diarization:** Labels who said what (Speaker A, B, etc.).
+- **Speaker Diarization:** Labels who said what (Speaker A, B, etc.) through prompt engineering.
 - **Timecodes:** Pinpoints when each statement was made.
-- **Scalable:** Handles everything from short clips to marathon interviews.
+- **Scalable:** Handles everything from short clips to marathon interviews (up to 8.4 hours).
 - **Customizable Output:** Format transcripts to suit your workflow.

 > **What is Speaker Diarization?**
 >
-> Speaker diarization is the process of automatically determining "who spoke when" in an audio or video recording.
-It segments the transcript by speaker, labeling each section (e.g., Speaker A, Speaker B), which is essential for multi-speaker interviews, meetings, or podcasts.
+> Speaker diarization is the process of determining "who spoke when" in an audio or video recording.
+With Gemini 2.5, this is achieved through prompt engineering where you request the model to label speakers as "Speaker A, Speaker B," etc. The model uses audio cues to segment the transcript by speaker, which is essential for multi-speaker interviews, meetings, or podcasts.
+>
+> **Note:** This is prompt-based identification, not automatic speaker recognition by voice characteristics.

 > **Metaphor:**
 > If traditional transcription is like chiseling words into stone, Gemini 2.5 is a 3D printer—fast, precise, and adaptable.